What does it mean to work with intention?

 Interior Designer

-Melia Malmquist is a London-based interior designer with Swedish roots designs spaces with a focus on well-being.
-With a Scandinavian sensibility and holistic approach to design, she designs spaces for a life well-lived.
+Melia Malmquist is a London-based interior designer with Swedish roots.
+She designs spaces with a focus on well-being.
+With a Scandinavian sensibility and holistic approach to interior design, she creates homes for a life well-lived.
 Her work spans boutique hotels and high-end residentials from one of London’s Top Interior Design studios to her own North London home.